 Wet the exhaust tips and coat them in dish washing soap and give them a spray with iron remover.
 Then glide the clay bar across the surface to remove these bonded contaminants.
 You don’t have to press aggressively, clay bars will remove contamination when used quite lightly, you just have to be persistent.

-I use a Bilt Hambers clay, you check it out on Amazon here.
+I use a Bilt Hambers Soft Clay, you check it out on Amazon here.

 Once you’ve removed as much contamination as possible, you can give the exhaust tips a rinse down and then dry them using an old microfiber towel.